elkeachtert/aicenters/content/team/mcml/albrecht-verena/index.md

   - by appointment
 bio: >-
   <p>Verena is Science Manager for Communication at the Munich Center for
-  Machine Learning (MCML).</p><p>She is the central contact person for all PR activities and public relations of MCML.
+  Machine Learning (MCML), one of six national AI Competence Centers.</p><p>She is the central contact person for all PR activities and public relations of MCML.
 She received her MSc in Consumer Science at TU Munich.
 Before joining MCML, she worked at a communications agency, where she gained professional know-how as well as practical experience with the entire range of PR instruments.</p>
 workingGroups:
 ---
 **Learn more about MCML!**